 All the below methods are demonstrated in the feature image at the top of this post.

-- If you don't want to dip the truffles in chocolate, roll the truffles in finely crushed Biscoff cookie crumbs.
+- If you choose not to coat your truffles in chocolate, you can simply roll the truffle balls in finely crushed Biscoff crumbs.

 Storage